What data do we collect?

 Please also note that we can only comply with a request to exercise your rights during the period for which we hold personal information about you.
 If that information has been irreversibly anonymised and has become part of the research data set, it will no longer be possible for us to access your personal information.

 Who do I contact with questions?

-If you need further assistance in the first instance, please email firstname.lastname@example.org.
-If you wish to complain about our use of your personal data or exercise any of your rights, please contact UCL's Data Protection Officer: email@example.com or Data Protection Officer, UCL Gower Street, London WC1E 6BT.
+If you wish to complain about our use of your personal data or exercise any of your rights, please contact the Turing's Data Protection Officer: firstname.lastname@example.org or Data Protection Officer, The Alan Turing Institute, 96 Euston Road, London NW1 2DB.